Bloc/Webflow-BlocJams-Screencasts/03-a-heroic-home-page-and-call-to-action.md

 * made sure the "X" button is pushed in the "Tile" section of the `heroImage.jpg` properties, so the image does not repeat
 * changed the opacity of `heroImage` to `70%`

-Our page already looks a lot better, but it's not yet clear what Bloc Jams _is_.
+A hero image is often used on today's websites as a way to convey a message about what the product is.
+The image you select should portray that meaning, as in this case, we have a musician.
+We've declared a height of 800px so that the image will size nicely on our site.
+We've removed tiling, because we don't want it to show up more than one, and the opacity will help your text show up more clearly, which we'll go over in the next few sections.
+While our page already looks a lot better, it's not completely clear what Bloc Jams _is_.

 In the next video we'll add some text and a call-to-action button.

 <center>
 <video width="1024" height="576" controls> <source src="https://bloc-books.s3.amazonaws.com/webflow/screencasts/BlocJams-5.mp4" type="video/mp4">